Website Maintenance Costs: What You Should Be Paying (And What's a Waste)

 No website is maintenance-free.
 But there's a meaningful difference between a system that needs active management to stay secure, and one that only needs occasional content updates and quarterly dependency bumps.

-WordPress sits in the first category.
-The plugin ecosystem — what makes it flexible — is also its biggest liability.
+WordPress relies heavily on third-party plugins.
+The plugin ecosystem provides flexibility but also expands the maintenance and security surface.
 Every plugin is a potential attack vector, a potential conflict source, and a potential breaking point when the next major update ships.

 Modern static sites sit in the second category.
-Once deployed, there's no PHP running on every request, no database to inject, and no plugin maintained by someone who stopped updating it in 2022.
+Once deployed, there's no PHP running on every request, no database to inject, and no abandoned third-party plugins on the critical path.

 What a Maintenance Retainer Should Include